marczz/mzlinux_pages/security/password-managers.md

     -   [KeePassXC: User Guide](https://keepassxc.org/docs/KeePassXC_UserGuide.html).
     -   [EFF - Surveillance Self-Defense](https://ssd.eff.org/) :
         [How to: Use KeePassXC](https://ssd.eff.org/en/module/how-use-keepassxc).
-    -   __keepassxc-cli__ is the command line client for Keypassx, it allows to do any operation _including the XML export_ with a command line client.
+    -   __keepassxc-cli__ is the command line client for Keypassx, it allows to do many operation _including the XML export_ with a command line client.

+        But the operations on extended attributes are not availables.
     -   [KeePassXC Browser Extension ](https://github.com/keepassxreboot/keepassxc-browser)
         is compatible with Firefox or Chrome/Chromium or Microsoft Edge.